Fundraisers: Don’t Get Burned by Streaky Strategy

 It’s true.
 You have to be willing to spend a little money to make this money.
 And you have to put in some time upfront to understand how direct mail works.
 But it’s time that pays off in the long run, just like buying the good sunscreen.

-Do you have that board member?
+Now do you have that board member?
 You know the one who complains he or she receives too many fundraising letters?

 Most of us do.
 Well, if that person is serious about their “fiduciary responsibility” to your nonprofit, they’ll invest in direct mail.
-We’ll be blogging soon on how to convince them.

 Direct response copywriter Alan Sharpe suggests mailing your donors at least eight times a year.
 Fundraising expert Tom Ahern cites a test in which a fundraiser found that donations finally drop off when you hit 21 mailings a year!